 Enjoy your day and this pain brioche braid!

 I don’t have kids, but if I had them, a piece of this pain brioche would be in their backpacks for their snack time, tomorrow.
 Only good ingredients, it’s like having a piece of bread with chocolate, but with a more elevated taste.Print

 - 300 g flour type 0 (I used spelt flour)

-- 12 g fresh or dried yeast (I used the fresh)
+- 12 g fresh yeast or 4 g dry yeast (I used the fresh)